 Hardyville is a tiny town located in the state of Kentucky.
 With a population of 155 people and just one neighborhood, Hardyville is the 398th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Hardyville is generally considered to be a blue-collar town.
-78.05% of the Hardyville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Hardyville is a blue-collar town, with 78.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hardyville is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Hardyville who work in teaching (21.95%), office and administrative support (0.00%), and sales jobs (0.00%).

 Because of many things, Hardyville is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Hardyville really has some of the features that families look for when choosing a good community to raise children.
 Is Hardyville perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.